 Most players are aware of the need to warm up properly before a game and warm down again afterwards but they do not always realize that you should do the same before and after a soccer workout.

 Most of the videos which follow assume this and do not include warm-up or cool-down activities, so it is worth starting with a reminder of some techniques you can use to begin and end each training session.

 In the first video Sean Buckley shows you a dynamic warm-up routine which you can do as a team or individually as a part of soccer training:

 To end your training session, try this routine below.
 It will help you to get blood flow back into your muscles, ease post-match aches and pains and start your recovery process:

 Once you have recognized the differences in training regime required for different age groups, genders and times of year and established a warm-up and warm-down routine for yourself, then it is time to consider the range of approaches available to strength and conditioning.

 Many of these use technical terms from anatomy, physiology and sports science which can be confusing and off-putting for newcomers.
 This blog post will try not to assume any prior knowledge.
 We will define such terms as we go along.

 Aerobic training, on the other hand, relies on the body making maximum use of oxygen to tap into its energy reserves over longer periods.
-This too is essential for soccer players given that a typical Premier League player will cover 13 kilometres in a 90-minute match.
+This too is essential for soccer p layers given that a typical Premier League player will cover 13 kilometers in a 90-minute match.
 That kind of athletic performance requires the kind of stamina which comes from regular aerobic training to maximize cardiovascular efficiency.
 We have a great write-up on pre-season soccer training which covers many approaches to the aerobic and anaerobic training.